Mansisarda1999/Text-Detection-recognition-and-translation/README.md

 Text Translation: Here in my blog, the English text recognized is then translated to Hindi language.

-In order to perform the above tasks different deep learning models are used at each stage which we will discuss later in this blog. https://medium.com/analytics-vidhya/scene-text-detection-recognition-and-translation-ad20c31e869e
+In order to perform the above tasks different deep learning models are used at each stage which is discussed in my blog. https://medium.com/analytics-vidhya/scene-text-detection-recognition-and-translation-ad20c31e869e